CateCoin Price Tops $0.0000 on Major Exchanges (CATE)

-CateCoin (CATE) traded 0.6% higher against the dollar during the twenty-four hour period ending at 13:00 PM ET on September 23rd.
-One CateCoin coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Over the last week, CateCoin has traded 5.4% lower against the dollar.
-CateCoin has a total market capitalization of $104.00 and $615,279.00 worth of CateCoin was traded on exchanges in the last day.
+CateCoin (CATE) traded 0.6% higher against the U.S. dollar during the 24 hour period ending at 14:00 PM ET on September 23rd.
+One CateCoin coin can now be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.
+CateCoin has a total market capitalization of $102.00 and approximately $615,279.00 worth of CateCoin was traded on exchanges in the last 24 hours.
+In the last seven days, CateCoin has traded 5.4% lower against the U.S. dollar.

 - OmniaVerse (OMNIA) traded up 5.2% against the dollar and now trades at $0.0044 or 0.00000023 BTC.